Mystery Drone Sightings Continue In New Jersey And Across The US. Here’s What We Know

 Democratic Sen. Richard Blumenthal of Connecticut last week called for the drones to be “shot down.”

+A Senate bill that would expand federal agencies’ authority to track and disable drones has been pending since last year.
+It also includes a pilot program that would allow state and local law enforcement agencies to monitor and disable drones, under supervision by federal authorities.
+A similar bill in the House was introduced in June.

-Contributing to this report were Associated Press writers Michael Casey in Boston; John Seewer in Toledo, Ohio; Dave Collins in Hartford, Connecticut; Tara Copp in Washington; and Bruce Schreiner in Shelbyville, Kentucky.
+Contributing to this report were Associated Press writers Mike Catalini in Trenton, New Jersey; Michael Casey in Boston; John Seewer in Toledo, Ohio; and Tara Copp in Washington.